codacy/chart/docs/configuration/integrations/bitbucket-cloud.md

+---
+description: Instructions on how to set up the Codacy Self-hosted integration with Bitbucket Cloud.
+---

 # Bitbucket Cloud

-Follow the instructions below to set up the Codacy integration with Bitbucket Cloud.
+Follow the instructions below to set up the Codacy Self-hosted integration with Bitbucket Cloud.

 ## Create an OAuth consumer {: id="create-oauth"}